isomerpages/moe-scgs/_prospective-students/Secondary Admission/Admission Procedures.md

 <p>Attained a minimum PSLE AL of 17 and</p>
 </li>
 <li>
-<p>Apply for SCGS O-Level Programme as your first choice</p>
+<p>Apply for SCGS SEC Programme as your first choice</p>
 </li>
 </ul>
-<p>Successful admission into affiliated SCGS (O-Level Programme) is further
+<p>Successful admission into affiliated SCGS (SEC Programme) is further subject
-subject to the demand on the vacancies by our SCGS Primary students.</p>
+to the demand on the vacancies by our SCGS Primary students.</p>
 <p>Students who opt for SCGS (Integrated Programme) as their first choice
-must select SCGS (O-Level Programme) as their second choice, if they still wish to enjoy priority for admission to affiliated SCGS (O-Level Programme).</p>
+must select SCGS (SEC Programme) as their second choice, if they still wish to enjoy priority for admission to affiliated SCGS (SEC Programme).</p>
 <p><strong><em>Unsuccessful Applicants</em></strong>
 </p>
 <p>Students who are unsuccessful in the posting exercise may appeal for entry